 the ‘4’ is in the ‘thousandths’ place and has a value of 4/1,000's;

 the 'whole' proper fraction to the right of the decimal point is 204/1,000's.

 And, based on money (magnitude - explained below), it is about $6.20.

 Importantly, it also relates the decimal digit(s) to a proper fraction that lends a physical understanding of each digit’s magnitude/size in the decimal number.
 Students can also visually comprehend that as digits (i.e. numbers) are added to the right of the decimal, each digit is ten times smaller than the preceding digit.
 It is also recommended that classroom teacher not only stress each individual digit in the decimal, but all digits to the right of the decimal (i.e. 204) to illustrate the magnitude of the decimal.
 For example, the decimal 6.204; there are 204 out of 1,000 squares shaded, so the decimal 6.204 is closer to the whole number 6 than it is to 7.

 Finally, most students possess the most decimal background knowledge in terms of money – with only two digits behind the decimal point.
 Another way to effectively illustrate the ‘size’ of a decimal is by circling only two places to the right of the decimal point (i.e. to the hundredths place).

 For example, the decimal 2.08407 has a magnitude or size of about 2.08.
-The other 3 digits (407) do not significantly affect the overall size of the decimal.
-The student realizes that the decimal is between the whole numbers 2 and 3, and the decimal is closer to 3 than 2 by 0.08 or 8/100’s.
-This methdology takes the mystery of decimals for elementary and middle school students.
-Decimals become manageable mathematics for them very rapidly.
+The other 3 digits (407) do not significantly affect the overall size or magnitude of the decimal.
+The student realizes that the decimal 2.08407 is between the whole numbers 2 and 3, and the decimal is closer to 2 than 3 by 0.08 or 8/100’s.
+This methodology takes the mystery of decimals for elementary and middle school students.
+Decimals become manageable mathematics for students very rapidly.